mhwlng/kiosk-server/README.md

 Note, that this wayfire.ini file does not exist, when using the default labwc configuration.

-(When Using labwc instead of wayfire, an autostart file must be created here ~/.config/labwc/autostart)

 HDMI monitor on / off works different for each environment:

-Use the screenoff2 / screenon2 rest api functions for labwc
+Use the screenoff2 / screenon2 rest api functions for labwc.
+This is what I use for Trixie (with labwc)

 Use the screenoff3 / screenon3 rest api functions for wayfire.
-This is what I use now.
+This is what I used for Bookworm (with wayfire).

 After turning the screen back on, the browser is no longer full screen.